NTP, the Network Time Protocol, is used to keep computer clocks accurate

 The ntp charm is a subordinate charm which is designed for use with other

-In this mode, the ntp charm is used to configure NTP in other service units to
+principal charms.
+In its basic mode, the ntp charm is used to configure NTP

 By default this charm uses the standard set of NTP pool servers which are